Close Menu

 The Best Time to Visit Mt.
 Everest

 Considering the extreme weather conditions in each zone, the best time to visit Mt.
 Everest is during the spring season, from late March to early May, and the autumn season, from late September to early November.
-(See Also: When Is The Best Time To Visit Antarctica?
-Uncovered)
+(See Also: Best Time to Visit Vivekananda Rock Memorial?
+Plan Your Trip)

 Spring Season (Late March to Early May)